tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - enhanced T cell subset transition from naive to effector in patients who develop arthritis serves as evidence of pervasive immune responsiveness
 ### Selected subsets of CD4 TH cells are associated with organ-specific irAEs
  - thyroiditis patients have more CD4 TH cells expressing RORC, IL-21
-### Patients with inflammatory arthritis have lower levels of CD8 TCM cells at baseline
+### Patients with inflammatory arthritis have lower levels of CD8 T<sub>CM</sub> cells at baseline
 ### Patients with immune-related pneumonitis have distinctive distributions of T cell populations
 ## Discussion
  - PD-1 PD-L1 interaction promotes TE cell exhaustion, supports conversion of TE cells into suppressive TREG cells
  - irAEs are frequent in patients treated with ICIs (~90% of patients treated with PD-1 blockade and/or CTLA-4 blockade), severe/life threatening (grades 3/4, respectively) irAEs in fewer but still many patients
- - at baseline, patients with arthritis had less cells with features of CD8 TCM cells, patients with pneumonitis had more CD4 TH2 cells, patients with thyroiditis had more CD4 TH17 cells, so *different populations of T cells are associated with different irAEs, and quantification/characterization of T cell populations before ICI treatment can serve as predictive biomarkers*
+ - at baseline, patients with arthritis had less cells with features of CD8 T<sub>CM</sub> cells, patients with pneumonitis had more CD4 T<sub>H2</sub> cells, patients with thyroiditis had more CD4 T<sub>H17</sub> cells, so *different populations of T cells are associated with different irAEs, and quantification/characterization of T cell populations before ICI treatment can serve as predictive biomarkers*
 # Successful treatment of arthritis induced by checkpoint inhibitors with tocilizumab: a case series
  - irAEs are inflammatory side effects from ICIs
  - ICI-induced inflammatory arthritis has been reported